 - Varsity Home and Away Football

-- Varsity Home Girls Basketball and Away Girls/Boys Basketball
+- Varsity Home Girls Basketball and Some Away Girls Basketball

 - Varsity Home and Away Football

-- Varsity Home Boys Basketball and Away Girls/Boys Basketball
+- Varsity Home Boys Basketball and Some Away Boys Basketball

-Boys Stunt Crew members will be assigned to either the Elite or Spirit Cheerleading Teams and will support football and basketball teams according to Spirit & Elite assignments.
+Boys Stunt Crew members will be assigned to either the Elite or Spirit Cheerleading Teams and will support football, volleyball, and basketball teams according to Spirit & Elite assignments.

 The Skyridge High School Cheerleading teams are well-recognized, accomplished, and admired in state, regional, and national competition arenas.
 It is a great honor to represent Skyridge High School in cheerleading competition.
 The Spirit and Elite teams combine to compete in Crowdleader/Game Day divisions.
 Both the Spirit and Elite teams will individually compete in their respective show cheer divisions.